-“Why is my partner so defensive?”
+“Why is my wife so defensive?”

 “My husband gets defensive when I tell him how I feel”

-Why You Need to Disarm Defensiveness
+Why You Need to Address Defensive Behavior

 Defensive behavior is the second step of the four horsemen of the apocalypse for relationships according to relationship expert Dr. John Gottman.
 Unless you fix them, these negative cycles have a track record of driving couples apart: